geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 * We only write integration tests; no unit or widget tests.
 This maximizes the ratio of application code exercised per line of test code.
 * Our tests run with a specific "test fixture" (currently we're using one called Test Fixture 1).
 This is a sample dataset containing test values for most or all of the entities in our system (i.e. chapters, beds, gardens, gardeners, etc.).
 This sample dataset is stored in `assets/test/fixture1`.
 In the future, we might write tests that require a different fixture.
 * Our test architecture is organized around features.
-* We compute coverage to provide an efficient way to find important areas of the code base that have not yet been tested.
+* We compute coverage to provide an efficient way to find important areas of the app code that have not yet been tested.

 ## Always monitor the iOS simulator!
 :::warning